axibase/atsd/sql/time-pattern.md

 | ]      | Optional section end          |                    |                                                |
 ```

-Note: localized day of week pattern (`e`) prints day number of week in US locale starting from Sunday.
+Note: localized day of week pattern (`e`/`c`) prints day number of week in US locale starting from Sunday.
-To print day number of week starting from Monday, use the `c` pattern.
+To print day number of week starting from Monday, use the `u` pattern.

 ## Examples